When it comes to sensitive healthcare services, the typical consumer experience is inconvenient, expensive and uncomfortable.

 Recruiting doctors who believe in their mission, and have experience in both telemedicine and in sexual and reproductive health was also a challenge.

-“We knew from the beginning that in order to offer a comfortable and positive experience to our users, the doctors we work with need to understand the importance of judgement-free consultations, education and guidance, and also need to be sensitive towards these healthcare issues,” said Guadalupe.
+“We knew from the beginning that in order to offer a comfortable and positive experience to our users, the doctors we work with need to understand the importance of judgement-free consultations, education and guidance, and also need to be sensitive towards these healthcare issues,” said Rio.

 “To make sure we found the right doctors, we took a holistic approach towards recruitment that takes into account more than just their medical expertise.”